Don't Forget to Vaccinate

 To obtain immunization records: Contact your health care provider to obtain copies of immunization records for vaccines given in New York State, not the county or state.
+Read the following carefully as it relates to where you can access immunization records:

 If you need MMR (measles, mumps and rubella) vaccine to attend school, county health department clinics can provide it for you at no charge.
 Please call (914) 813-5000 for an appointment.